docker/docs/engine/userguide/networking/default_network/ipv6.md

 - Route all traffic to `2001:db8:1::/64` via Host1 with IP `2001:db8:0::1`

-The difference to Host1 is that the network `2001:db8:2::/64` is directly attached to the host via its `docker0` interface whereas it reaches `2001:db8:1::/64` via Host1's IPv6 address `2001:db8::1`.
+The difference to Host1 is that the network `2001:db8:2::/64` is directly attached to Host2 via its `docker0` interface whereas Host2 reaches `2001:db8:1::/64` via Host1's IPv6 address `2001:db8::1`.

 This way every container is able to contact every other container.
 The